bigangela03/masterPath/README.md

 _String prefix_for_random_paths_ is a prefix for the shortest paths ids for permuted hit lists,

 _int number_of_permutations_ is number of permutations.

+## Output files

+Output files from the method are :

+__file_output + _paths_centrality__ file with paths information is a tab separated text file.
+File format : _path id_, _path as a list of iteraction ids (each interaction is separated by a tab)_, _reserved field_, _centrality_, _hit gene-final implementer pairs that yeild this path as a list of HGNC ids separated by semicolon_, _list of the shortest paths ids that yeild this path separated by semicolon_, _reserved field_,  _reserved field_, _HGNC id of the node in the path with maximum centrality_, _Official symbol of the node in the path with maximum centrality_, _hit gene-final implementer pairs that yeild this path as a list of official symbols separated by semicolon_, _path as a list of intercator1-interactor2 pairs  (each interaction is separated by a tab)_, _centrality_.

+__file_output + _nodes_centrality__ file with nodes information is a tab separated text file.
+File format : _node id_, _node ofiicial symbol_, _centrality_.